 An automated storage and retrieval system is a type of GTP fulfillment technology that automatically stores and retrieves goods from defined warehouse storage locations with accuracy and speed.
 Ideal for manufacturing and distribution facilities, AS/RS save floor space (by eliminating the need for large areas of shelving), improves safety, and increases productivity.

-Drones are one of the most advanced types of warehouse automation systems that can improve the quality of warehouse operations.
+Drones are one of the most advanced types of warehouse automation systems that can improve the quality of operations.
 Drones, also known as unmanned aerial vehicles (UAVs), are advanced flying devices that use optical sensors, infrared cameras, barcode scanners, RFID technology, etc., to locate cargo, conduct inventory counts, etc. They automatically send alerts if any item is in the wrong storage location or the products need restocking.
 They can reach even the innermost spaces within a warehouse.

 According to Gartner, drones will grow to over 13 million units worldwide in 2029, which was 989,000 in 2019.
 Drones can save hundreds of person-hours by checking inventory faster than conventional manual methods.
 Moreover, drones are a much safer alternative to manual counting with heavy equipment such as scissor lifts, man-cages, and forklifts.